StanESmith/pfatt_opnsense/README.md

 /usr/sbin/ngctl shutdown ngeth0:
 ```

-## pfSense

-In some circumstances, pfSense may alter your netgraph.
-This is especially true if pfSense manages either your `$RG_IF` or `$ONT_IF`.
-If you make some interface changes and your connection breaks, check to see if your netgraph was changed.

 # Virtualization Notes

 This setup has been tested on physical servers and virtual machines.
 Virtualization adds another layer of complexity for this setup, and will take extra consideration.